Ichbinjoe/MCAuthenticator/README.md

 MCAuthenticator is tested with Spigot 1.8.8, on Java 8.
 However, MCAuthenticator is compatible with Java 7, and there is no reason it shouldn't work with Bukkit 1.6.x or 1.7.x servers.
-(Maps (which we display the 2FA initialization code on) were introduced in 1.6)
+We will officially support 1.6.x spigot and up.

 If you find issues on any server versions 1.6.x and up, please report them in issues.